 So when should you send the thank you note?
 It’s customary to send it as soon as possible, to reinforce their memory of you.
 Short and sweet And perhaps a sentence or two to emphasize a strong point within the interview that matches their needs,

 But let’s say they tell you they’re interviewing over a period of a week or two (or more).
-Sometimes, all things being equal, the person at the end of the job interview process gets the benefit of being fresh in their minds.
+Sometimes, all things being equal, the person at the end of the job interview process may get the benefit of being fresh in their minds.
 Not fair, but it happens.

 So if you already sent your note and you know the interview period is an extended one, it might be nice to follow up with a second note toward the end of the interviews, just to remind them of how wonderful you are. 🙂